-Our goal: improve patient outcomes by providing your referring physicians with critical information as early as possible in a patient’s disease course and encourage early consultation with your transplant center.
+- Providing hematologists/oncologists in your referral network with critical information as early as possible in a patient’s disease course

-Your center can use HLA Today to engage community hematologists/oncologists and improve time for referral.
-Contact our HLA Today team to discuss how we can partner together to deliver HLA Today to your referring physician network.
+Your center can use HLA Today to engage community hematologists/oncologists and improve referral timing.
+HLA Today is especially beneficial for practices in your referral network that do not have access to HLA typing or do not have a process in place to conduct HLA typing at diagnosis.
+Contact our HLA Today team to discuss how we can partner together to deliver HLA Today to your referral network.

 About HLA Today

 We provide community hematologists/oncologists with buccal swab kits.
 At the time of diagnosis, staff swab the patient’s cheek and send the completed kit to us for high-resolution HLA typing.

 At the same time, they can request intermediate-resolution HLA typing of relatives.
 We send buccal swab kits directly to the patient’s family members.

 After seven to 10 days, we provide the community hematologist/oncologist with a report that provides information that may encourage timely referral to a transplant center, including:

 - The patient’s high-resolution HLA typing